mp-se/kegmon/docs/_sources/hardware.rst.txt

 Hardware
 --------

-This is the hardware schema overview that I have used i my build.
+This is the hardware schema that I have used in my build.

 .. note::
   The software will adopt to what devices are connected and will work with